How to Send Bulk WhatsApp Messages Without Getting Banned in 2026

 This guide walks you through every method for sending bulk WhatsApp messages in 2026, the compliance rules you must follow, step-by-step setup instructions, and the exact strategies ChatDaddy uses to help 23,500+ businesses send millions of messages daily without a single account ban.

-The three methods to send bulk WhatsApp messages are: (1) WhatsApp Broadcast Lists in the standard WhatsApp Business App (up to 256 contacts), (2) the WhatsApp Business App's bulk messaging feature for small businesses, and (3) the WhatsApp Business API through a BSP like ChatDaddy (unlimited contacts, automation, and analytics).
+The three methods to send bulk WhatsApp messages are: (1) WhatsApp Broadcast Lists in the standard WhatsApp Business App (up to 256 contacts), (2) the WhatsApp Business App's bulk messaging feature for small businesses, and (3) the WhatsApp Business API through a ISV partner like ChatDaddy (unlimited contacts, automation, and analytics).
 The API is the only method that scales reliably for businesses sending more than a few hundred messages.

 Method 1: WhatsApp Broadcast Lists (WhatsApp Business App)